 It is essential that all graduands wear the correct academical dress when they are presented for a degree at Congregation.
-The full rules governing academical dress are set out in the University's Statutes and Ordinances.
 The following rules alway apply:

 - A person who already holds a Degree or Degrees of the University wears the gown and hood of the highest Degree he or she has already received from the University.
 For this purpose, degrees are ranked as follows: PhD, MA, MPhil, MEng, MSci, MB, BChir, VetMB and BA.